 Under the Company's stock ownership guidelines, non-employee directors are expected to accumulate within five (5) years of joining the board of directors, shares of AZZ's common stock equal in value to at least five (5) times the amount of their annual cash retainer (currently valued at \$325,000).
-As of February 28, 2019, all non-employee directors were in compliance with the minimum requirement of the stock ownership guidelines, except for Mr. McGough, who continues to work towards acquiring his target level within five (5) years from his respective date of being appointed to the board of directors.
-On average, AZZ's non-employee directors hold AZZ common stock with a market value of four (4) times the required annual cash retainer, reflecting their commitment to shareowner value creation.
+As of February 29, 2020, all non-employee directors were in compliance with the minimum requirement of the stock ownership guidelines, except for Mr. McGough, who continues to work towards acquiring his target level within five (5) years from his respective date of being appointed to the board of directors.
+On average, AZZ's non-employee directors hold AZZ common stock with a market value of three and a half times more than the required annual cash retainer, reflecting their commitment to shareholder value creation.